Find out about the world class research and teaching available at UniSA's Division of Health Sciences.

 Home to all of the University's Health Research and incorporating the schools of Health Sciences, Nursing & Midwifery and Pharmacy & Medical Sciences, the Division of Health Sciences has an outstanding reputation amongst industry, government and community for the education of health professionals and delivery of research excellence in the prevention, diagnosis and treatment of health issues.

-We collaborate with our partners to ensure our innovative research and consultancy is conducted with a focus on applied knowledge in key areas of health, including cancer treatment, genetic and infectious diseases, nutrition and exercise, population health and epidemiology, the early origins of adult health, and healthcare models.
+We collaborate with our partners to ensure our innovative research and consultancy is conducted with a focus on applied knowledge in key areas of health, feeding into the University’s Research themes of Cancer, Healthy Futures and An Age Friendly World.

-We place a strong emphasis on practice-based learning, with significant investment in teaching and research facilities, including the Health Innovation Building in South Australia’s health and biomedical precinct.
+We place a strong emphasis on practice-based learning, with significant investment in teaching and research facilities, including the Cancer Research Institute in South Australia’s health and biomedical precinct.
 Our students gain valuable hands-on experience, learning within modern purpose-built laboratories and on-campus clinics that service the community.
+It’s therefore no surprise that results from the QILT Graduate Outcomes Survey 2016-18 ranked UniSA number one for overall graduate employment in health services and support; nursing; and rehabilitation.

 Drawing on world-class skills, knowledge and facilities, we celebrate our successes and invite business, industry and government to explore valuable opportunities for collaboration, discovery, progress and innovation.